silverwind/rrdir/README.md

 > Recursive directory reader with a delightful API

-`rrdir` recursively reads a directory and returns entries within via an async iterator or array.
+`rrdir` recursively reads a directory and returns entries within via an async iterator or async/sync as Array.
 It has minimal dependencies and can typically iterate millions of files in a matter of seconds.
-Memory usage is `O(1)` for the iterator and `O(n)` for the array variants.
+Memory usage is `O(1)` for the async iterator and `O(n)` for the Array variants.

 ## Installation
 ```console